 - Ask your accommodation for their local recommendations – the areas that they think are best avoided, their tips for places that are safe to explore by yourself, that sort of thing.
-It can be hard to get off the tourist trail in Prague, especially by yourself, so having some local knowledge will really help open up the city for you.

 - Don’t walk around with your head in your smartphone, guidebook, or glued to a map.
 Stay aware of your surroundings at all times, especially if you are by yourself.

 - Keep in touch with people back home.
 You may be travelling solo, but that doesn’t mean having to go off-grid, so give your family and friends a call, make a WhatsApp group, let them know you’re all good and keep people in the loop.
-It’s much safer having people know where you are and what you’re up to, than nobody knowing anything.

 Prague may not jump out as a solo travel destination, but with all its walking tours, live concerts in the summer, and plenty of other travellers to meet in its wide selection of hostels, it can actually be a very fun place as a solo traveller.
-Prague is a city where you definitely won’t be bored: just research where you’re staying, what you can do, and have a few local gems to discover along the way.
-You’ll be fine!

 Is Prague safe for solo female travellers?

-Prague is a safe place to travel as a solo female.
+Prague is a safe place to travel to as a solo female.
 With all those groups of tourists that enjoy the Czech capital, you can easily blend in with the crowds and not have to worry about being there alone.